Master Thesis / 2014

 Place: Informatics, Umeå University

 Until today, I play mostly single-player games, which means that I’m not directly facing other people and I am not compared to them.
 I also noticed that playing alone allows me to immerse more in the story and understand it better.
-That’s why I as so fascinated in the topic of immersive game narratives being able to influence our capacity for epmathy and wanted to explore it deeper.
+That’s why I as so fascinated in the topic of immersive game narratives being able to influence our capacity for empathy and wanted to explore it deeper.

 I started with a bold questions of "Can video games make us better people?", while not perfectly accurate (after all what does "better people" really mean?), it encapsulates the main thought.
 Games give us this incredible opportunity to step into someone elses shoes and see as the story unveils from their point of view.
 That means that we can exprience situations that otherwise we might never experience in real life.
 Can we build emapthy for others in that way?